Fruit Nursery

 Spacing: 12′

 Notes: Peaches in northern VT??
-Semi-dwarf Intrepid Peach is outstanding for hardiness, so just sneaks into hardiness for us at Zone 4.
+Standard height Intrepid Peach is outstanding for hardiness, so just sneaks into hardiness for us at Zone 4.
 It has outstanding flavor, texture and is fresstone so it’s also great for canning.

 Fruit Color and Taste: Large, firm, red skin, yellow fruit.